 The system is involved in memory….appetite, energy balance and metabolism, stress response, social behavior, anxiety, pain sensation, immunity, fertility, pain control, body temperature, and sleep.
 The expression of at least one of its receptors, CB1, can be affected by both beneficial and pathogenic bacteria.”

 Aclyglycerols are chemical compounds containing both glycerol and fatty acids.
-The increase in this bacteria elevated levels of these endocannabinoid compounds and would be expected to have impacts on CB1 receptors throughout the body as well as decrease intestinal permeability.
+The increase in A. muciniphila elevated levels of these endocannabinoid compounds and would be expected to have impacts on CB1 receptors throughout the body as well as decrease intestinal permeability.

 As these researchers note: